pro3d-space/PRo3D/docs/Build-Deploy-System.md

 We simply deploy a pretty empty electron build and start pro3d in server mode (no window) as a process in ./aardium/main.js.
 Also we create a seconary which which we pipe in stdout/stdderr using a websocket connection.
 Rest is pretty much standard in main.js.
-For development use `./build.sh CopyToElectron`, switch into the aardium directory and use for example `yarn run start` for testing the application locally.
+For development use `./build.sh CopyToElectron`, switch into the aardium directory and use for example `yarn install; yarn run start` for testing the application locally.

-# Manual deploy

-- prepare the github_token env variable https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
-- change RELEASE_NOTES.md, commit, push
-- in a commmand line use: ./build.{cmd|sh} GitHubRelease

 ## Release notes

 tags and release notes taken from PRODCT_RELEASE_NOTES.md

-## Deployment

-- build Publish runs dotnet publish and prepares additional info (e.g. updates third party licences)
-- Instrument/CooTransformation: lives in separate folder src/InstrumentPlatforms, its build (build CompileInstruments) compiles this one, afterwards, "AddNativeResources" injects the native libraries into the managed dll and "CopyJRWrapper" copies this one to lib/JR.Wrappers.dll which is referenced by PRo3D..

 ## Resources

 all resources should be embedded using dotnet embedded resources to allow "single file deployment"

-## Releases on github

-- set github_token in your env (used by "GitHubRelease" target)
-- tag automatically created by github (given RELEASE_NOTES.MD)
-- what happens if tag exists, what happens if release does not exist but the tag - this should be found somewhere here: https://docs.github.com/en/rest/reference/repos#releases

 ## Title bar